Eizz0/M1/operatingSystem/notes/1 notes .md

 concurrent : one cpu , parallel : different cpus

-1. most popular abstraction for aoncurreny: all threads in a process share memory and file descriptors, lower resource comsumption compare to process
+1. most popular abstraction for concurreny: all threads in a process share memory and file descriptors, lower resource comsumption compare to process

 2. allows a process to use multiple cpus